telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 			//  }
 			//],

-			// The element below represents an implementation of a SharedDataSource resolver that uses a custom type provider//The typeName should include first the class of the custom ResourceResolver(including the namespace) and the second part, be separated by a comma, is the name of the assembly that will contain that code(can be the same project)
+			// The element below represents an implementation of a SharedDataSource resolver that uses a custom type provider
+			// The typeName should include first the class of the custom ResourceResolver(including the namespace) and the second part, be separated by a comma, is the name of the assembly that will contain that code(can be the same project)
 			// e.g. "CSharp.Net6.Html5IntegrationDemo.CustomSharedDataSourceResolver, CSharp.Net6.Html5IntegrationDemo"
 			"provider": "custom",
 				"parameters": [
 				{
 					"name": "typename",
 					"value": "Namespace.CustomSharedDataSourceResolverClass, AssemblyName"
 				}
 			]
 		}
 	}